Buying a Car in Australia

 Beware any car sale that does not include a roadworthy certificate.
 Most advertisements will actually itemise when the current certificate expires, such is their importance.
 Without one, any purchase may result in considerable expense – as there may be large improvements that need to be made in order for the car to pass inspection.

-Registration will also require a permanent address within Australia, which sometimes makes an advance purchase difficult; however, international companies and hostels often assist with the establishment of a postal address for such situations.
+Registration will also require a permanent address within Australia, which sometimes makes an advance purchase difficult; however, international companies and hostels may be able to assist with the establishment of a postal address for such situations.

 Car insurance in Australia